shrimalaya/Data-Science-Body-Activity-Monitoring/README.md

 Project based on Computational Datascience

 ## Created By
-Created by [by Arpit Kaur,Sharjeel Ahmad and Srimalaya Ladha]
+Created by [by Arpit Kaur,Sharjeel Ahmed and Srimalaya Ladha]